CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Admin-User-Guide/Lifecycle-Management.md

 - Verify the switches you want to manage are running NetQ Agent 2.4 or later
 - Assign each switch a role (optional, but recommended)

 Once you have completed these tasks, you can take advantage of the UI workflow to install or upgrade switch images.
-Refer to {{<link title="#Lifecycle Management" text="Image Installation and Upgrade">}}.
+Refer to {{<link title="#Image Installation and Upgrade" text="Image Installation and Upgrade">}}.

 ## Image Management